-18.16 Hole punching and drilling Can the Smart-binder produce books with holes?
+18.16 Hole punching and drilling

+Can the Smart-binder produce books with holes?

 Answer: Yes.
 Both hole drilling and (lower cost) hole punching modules are available to be connected on-line with the Smart-binder delivery.

-A single corner hold punch (CHP-100) is also available to be installed inside the standard SB trimmer.

-See Appendices 22 for further information.
+A corner hole punch (CHP-100) is also available to be installed inside the standard SB trimmer.
+CHP-100H punches a head hole, CHP-100F punches a foot hole and CHP-100HF punches a head and/or a foot hole.
+See Appendix 22 for further information.